CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

         - CoSMoMVPA's coordinates are valid for LPI-orientations, but not for others.
 To convert a dataset to LPI, do: 3dresample -orient LPI -inset my_data+orig -prefix my_data_lpi+orig.

-Get eCog data ina CoSMoMVPA struct
+Get ECoG data in a CoSMoMVPA struct
 ----------------------------------

-        I have eCog data in a 3D array (``channels x time x trials``).
-How can I get this in a CoSMoMVPA struct?
+        'I have eCog data in a 3D array (``channels x time x trials``).
+How can I get this in a CoSMoMVPA struct?'

     Let's assume there is data with those characteristics; here we generate synthetic data for illustration.
 This data has 7 time points, 3 channels, and 10 trials: